“I write about forgiveness, redemption, and second chances. Life is littered with mistakes; thank God for grace.”

 I write about the mystery and wonder of everyday life.
 My inspirational, contemporary fiction aims to illuminate the universal and the unique qualities that make us a mystery to each other as well as a comfort.
-There is more to every story, more to every character than what rests on the top of the water.
 I like to explore what lies beneath the surface of our actions and what rests deep within out hearts.
 My fiction centers around human relationships–for the better and the worse and every adventure in between.
 You don’t have to have an explosive past or be from some exotic land to be interesting.
 Everyone’s life is full of fireworks and magic moments, trials and triumphs, hopes and heartaches.
 Your life is amazing.
 I write about us–you and me–and the everyday extraordinary lives we all live.

 I was raised in the small coastal town of Kure Beach, North Carolina where I was never without the sound of the ocean in my ear at night and the wonder of what’s out there to lead me through my day.
 I graduated from East Carolina University where I was fortunate to study under some of the best and most generous writing teachers and authors around.
 Life lead me on some wild adventures and I’m grateful for the lessons I learned along the way.
 I spent several years in my husband’s home state of Missouri before getting homesick for North Carolina.
 I now live in the mountains near Asheville with my very gracious husband and four children.
 I am blessed to teach writing classes to students grades K-12 at Elevate Life and Art in downtown Asheville.
 I love my day job!